-ALLETE Clean Energy’s latest renewable energy project is the approximately 300-megawatt Diamond Spring wind site, the company’s largest, in Oklahoma.
-Diamond Spring, expected to be online by Nov.
-1, 2020, also marks ALLETE Clean Energy’s entry into the commercial and industrial power market.
-Its wind power is fully contracted to Walmart, Starbucks and Smithfield Foods.
+ALLETE Clean Energy’s latest renewable energy project is the approximately 300-megawatt Caddo wind site in Oklahoma.
+It is ALLETE Clean Energy’s second wind site to generate renewable energy for the commercial and industrial power market, with its wind power contracted to the McDonald’s Corp. and the OshKosh Corp.

 Two other recently completed wind sites serve utility customers.
 The 106-megawatt Glen Ullin Energy Center wind site in North Dakota, completed in late 2019, delivers renewable energy to Xcel Energy.
 The 80-megawatt South Peak wind farm in Montana, completed in early 2020, sells energy to NorthWestern Energy under a long-term power sale agreement.